 Voting Period – For the Elections in the Spring of 2020, the voting period shall begin at 8:00AM CST on Monday, March 2, 2020, and shall end at 5:00PM CST on Wednesday, March 4, 2020.

 Every student at the University of Wisconsin-Madison is eligible to vote for Student Council Representatives for their school or college as well as members of the Student Services Finance Committee (SSFC).
 Students interested in running for a position can contact the Chair of the Student Election Commission for information on candidacy declaration forms.

 The Student Election Commission (SEC) is a subcommittee of the Student Judiciary that plans and executes the election.
 It is comprised of a Chair and Vice-Chair from the Student Judiciary and a number of hired commissioners who work on many different aspects of the election ranging from design & advertising to dorm outreach.
 The SEC welcomes any student interested in improving student voter turnout!

 - Student Council elections: Each Spring, students from different colleges run to be elected to the ASM Student Council.
-Twenty-nine of the thirty-three council representatives are elected in the Spring: 1 business, 2 CALS/Veterinary Medicine, 1 Education, 2 Engineering, 6 Graduate, 2 School of Human Ecology/Pharmacy, 12 Letters and Sciences, 1 Law, 1 Medicine, 1 Special Student.
+All thirty-three (33) council representatives are elected in the Spring: Professional (2), Graduate (7), Letters and Science (12), Human Ecology (1), Education (1), Business (2), Agricultural and Life Sciences (2), Engineering (3), Nursing and Pharmacy (1), and Special (2).

-- SSFC elections: There are usually two to three openings on SSFC that are elected during the Spring.
+- SSFC elections: There are generally two to three openings on SSFC that are elected during the Spring.

 PAST ELECTION RESULTS: